cnguy/kayn/README.md

 k.getMatch({ id: 2459973154, options: { includeTimeline: false } }, rprint)
 /*
   Note that the first parameter of most methods must always be an object.
-  But for specific methods that only have optional parameters or arguments satisfied by defaults, we can skip that.
+  But for specific methods that only have optional parameters and/or arguments satisfied by defaults, we can skip that.
 */
-k.getChallengers(rprint) // default region, default solo queue mode, valid k.getRuneList(rprint) // not passing in any optional arguments, valid
+k.getChallengers(rprint) // default region, default solo queue mode, valid k.getRuneList(rprint) // only optional arguments & not passing in any optional arguments, valid

 /*
   However, for getMatchList, the endpoint uses an optional